Pengorffwysfa

 Pengorffwysfa is a village in Anglesey, in north-west Wales.
 It is one of several dispersed settlements in the central area of Llaneilian Community, north of Penysarn and south of Llaneilian village.

-The village lies on the crossroad between Penysarn and Porth Eilian and Point Lynas Lighthouse, with turnings down towards Amlwch Port and Amlwch town, and the ascent for Llaneilian Mountain and heading towards Dulas Bay.
-This road forms part of the National Cycle Network Route 566, known as the Copper Trail, taking in the north coast of Anglesey that is designated an Area of Outstanding Natural Beauty, and the nearby remains of the historical copper mines at Parys Mountain.
+The village lies on the crossroad between Penysarn and Porth Eilian and Point Lynas Lighthouse, with turnings down towards Amlwch Port and Amlwch town, and sits on the ascent towards Llaneilian Mountain and Dulas Bay.
+The crossroad forms part of the National Cycle Network Route 566, known as the Copper Trail, taking in the north coast of Anglesey (a designated Area of Outstanding Natural Beauty) and the nearby remains of the historical copper mines at Parys Mountain.